MrThetaIII/P2/Readme.txt

 orient: Run prettier and eslint
 initiate: build and run the server for the first time: Would migrate the db
 go: build and run the server

+Note: All command-line commands where made to run on windows.
+Different OSs may require different commands.

 # endpoints